osirislab/Hack-Night/README.md

 1. [OSIRIS Wargames](wargames.osiris.cyber.nyu.edu)

-## Weeks 2 and 3: Server-side Web Security
+## Weeks 2 and 3 (02/14 and 02/21): Server-side Web Security
 This session will cover web hacking.
 This session is about getting familiarity with various vulnerabilities commonly found in web applications.
 You will be able to identify and exploit web application vulnerabilities.
 Topics to be covered are:
 * SQL Injection
 * File inclusion